nightowl8908/Case_Study_1-Bellabeat_Smart_Device_Usage/README.md

 ## 2. Prepare Phase

-Bellabeat's Chief Creative Officer pointed me towards a specific data set to use
+Bellabeat's Chief Creative Officer pointed me towards the following data set to use in my analysis: FitBit Fitness Tracker Data (CC0: Public Domain, dataset made available through Mobius).
+These Kaggle data sets contains fitness data from thirty fitbit users and are stored in csv files.
+The csv files are also in long format.
+For my preparation, cleaning, and analysis of the data, I used RStudio since it is easily able to handle very large csv files containing many types of data.

+After downloading the data sets and storing in the cloud on my RStudio workspace, I wanted to know how the data was organized, as well as its structure.